lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 **Cancel**: It is possible to cancel a query while it is executing by clicking the "Cancel" button.

-**Results view**: The search results will populate the results view, as shown in the figure below.
+**Results view**: The search results will populate the "Results" view, as shown in the figure below.
 The display layout is controlled by the "hamburger" button (three horizontal lines) at upper left.
-You can change the layout by clicking on this icon and then on tne "Results Layout" tab.
+You can change the layout by clicking on this icon and then on the "Results Layout" tab.
 The screenshot below uses the "Coverage Charts Tables" choice with a sky image at upper left.
 The color-composite image shows the relevant DC2 simulated sky region.
 A default "active chart" of the sky coordinates appears at upper right, and the table of results along